17 min read

 Your hospitality salary will depend on your specific job, the geographic area and your experience in the industry

-If you are a restaurant or hotel operator, OysterLink can help you find a quality workforce and build valuable partnerships to continue to grow your business.
+On the other hand, if you are a restaurant or hotel operator, OysterLink can help you find a quality workforce and build valuable partnerships to continue to grow your business.

 Simple, effective and cost-efficient, OysterLink prioritizes human value and recognition to establish long-term relationships between hospitality employers and employees.